Subtle characteristic classes for $Spin$-torsors: The Nisnevich classifying space

 \section{The Nisnevich classifying space}

-Throughout this paper, we will be mainly interested in Nisnevich classifying spaces of linear algebraic groups over $Spec(k)$.
-In this section we recall some of their properties and relations with \'etale classifying spaces.\\
+Throughout this paper, we are mainly interested in Nisnevich classifying spaces of linear algebraic groups over $Spec(k)$.
+In this section we recall some of their properties and relations with \'etale classifying spaces.
+The contents of this section are similar to Section 4 in \cite{T}.
+The main difference resides on the fact that, in order to deal with the $Spin$-case, it is essential to weaken the hypothesis in Proposition 5.1 from ``is injective" (see \cite[Proposition 4.1]{T}) to ``has trivial kernel".
+Moreover, here we have added Corollary \ref{rat}, Proposition \ref{bso} and Corollary \ref{corWu}, which were not present in \cite{T}.

 Given a linear algebraic group $G$ over $k$, let us call by $EG$ the simplicial scheme defined on simplicial components by $(EG)_n=G^{n+1}$ with partial projections and partial diagonals as face and degeneracy maps respectively.
 The operation in $G$ induces a natural action on $EG$.
 Then, the Nisnevich classifying space $BG$ is obtained by taking the quotient respect to this action, i.e. $BG=EG/G$.
 Moreover, from the morphism of sites $\pi:(Sm/k)_{\acute{e}t} \rightarrow (Sm/k)_{Nis}$ we obtain the following adjunction